 ‘In lots of ways, we want to think of Virginia Woolf as our contemporary; someone whose voice is very fresh to us and very immediate to us and very important to us, still.
 When you think about what’s happening in the world, politically, today, the argument for equal rights for women, the arguments for women’s voices to be heard is just as important now as it ever was.’

 ‘But we can’t, therefore, get rid of all the baggage around Virginia Woolf of her class and her social milieu and her ancestry.
 These are things we need to think about too.
 So that’s why her voice is so fascinating,’ Hermione adds.

-I recently experienced the issue of voice when I wrote the memoir of a man who was 101 years old.
-The voice I captured from the diaries and letters of his youth was very different from that of his middle years and the voice I recorded in our interviews.
-His voice was distinctive at each stage of his life and I knew it was critically important to accurately capture its essence in each moment as he passed through various phases.
-But the same time there were common elements such as his quirky outlook on life and immense humanity so I made these threads that ran through his story.
+I recently experienced the issue of voice when I wrote the memoir of a man 101 years old.
+The voice I captured from the diaries and letters of his youth differed greatly from his voice during his middle years and the voice I recorded in our interviews.
+His voice was distinctive at each stage of his life and I knew it was critically important to capture its essence in each moment as he passed through various phases.
+But at the same time, there were common elements such as his quirky outlook on life and immense humanity.

 Vice President, Life Stories Australia